straysheep-dev/ansible-role-deploy_uac/README.md

 > [!TIP]
 > The versions found to be the most successful for these use cases are Ansible 2.13.0 or above.

+This role has been tested using:

+- ansible-playbook [core 2.17.12]
+- ansible-playbook [core 2.13.0]

 **Installing Older Versions of Ansible**

 See: [Ansible Community Changelogs](https://docs.ansible.com/ansible/latest/reference_appendices/release_and_maintenance.html#ansible-community-changelogs)